siddhartha-gadgil/DeptWeb/_posts/2021-07-24-iasc-associates.md

 pinned: false
 ---

-Dr. Vamsi Pritham Pingali has been inducted as an Associate of the Indian Academy of Sciences for the period 2021-2024.
+Prof. Vamsi Pritham Pingali has been inducted as an Associate of the Indian Academy of Sciences for the period 2021-2024.